flat3/lodata/doc/making-requests/asynchronous-requests.md

 Laravel in the same way it handles any other queued job.
 For this to work your Laravel installation must have a working job queue.

 When the client sends a request in this way, the server dispatches the job and returns to the client a monitoring URL.
 The client can use this URL to retrieve the job output, or its status if not completed or failed.
+The client can also provide a callback URL to be notified when the job is complete.

 The job runner will execute the OData request in the normal way, but will write the output to a Laravel [disk](https://laravel.com/docs/8.x/filesystem#obtaining-disk-instances) for it to be picked up later.
 The name of this disk is set in the `disk` option in `config/lodata.php`.
 In a multi-server environment